- What is Copywriting?

 There is a subtle difference between copywriting and content writing.
-And, often readers have doubts about what’s the difference between both?
+And, often readers have doubts about what’s the difference between both.

 - Specific Goals

-Content writing covers generic and basic goals for example creating brand awareness, pushing the potential users down the marketing funnel, educating users, etc.
+Content writing covers generic and basic goals for example creating brand awareness, pushing potential users down the marketing funnel, educating users, etc.

 On the other hand, copywriting covers a specific goal to sell.
 The content is prepared in a way that prompts users to make a purchase.
 The copywriting is aimed to focus on users who are already aware of your products and services.

-Content writing usually requires a long-form of content.
+Content writing usually requires a long form of content.
 For example, a blog, ebooks, etc.

 Whereas, copywriting is a brief mode of writing.
-It could be a homepage heading, tagline, on image content such as infographic, an ad copy, a push notification, and more.
+It could be a homepage heading, tagline, on image content such as an infographic, an ad copy, a push notification, and more.

-To summarize, a sales copy clearly mentions what you as a brand will provide to users, the benefits users will receive, and how to do it?
+To summarize, a sales copy clearly mentions what you as a brand will provide to users, the benefits users will receive, and how to do it.

 How do you prepare a professional copy?